-DAF Gift Entry: Poll Results + Advice Tidbit
+DAF Gift Entry: Poll Results and Advice Tidbit

 We took an informal poll on Linked In to understand how folks doing nonprofit gift entry are handling Donor Advised Fund (DAF) gifts.
 We asked how you were entering and how it was going: